jeanleonino/jeanleonino.github.io/about.md

 experience helping startups building and validating their products from sketches to production.
 I love digital products, design, and development.

-I'm a digital nomad, at this moment based in Brazil and working as freelancer.

 ---

 Find me on: